Skip to navigation Skip to navigation Skip to content

 • Water and energy management

 From these criteria, a list of existing and upcoming measures was compiled.
-Here are some examples of the measures present at the 2022 →
+Here are some examples of the measures present at the two last edition of the Festival →

 • Presence of sorting stations